 - Have good general knowledge of public policy, practices and issues

 - Have experience effectively building the capability of others and be able to comfortably manoeuvre through a highly complex and politically sensitive environment, identifying issues and concerns affecting outcomes.

 What we can offer you

 - Engaging employee-led people networks that celebrate diversity, provide safe spaces, and encourage thought-leadership

-- Close to the railway station, recently refurbished office space and cloud -based technology that allows for joined up, cohesive collaboration
+- Close to the Wellington train station, modern office space and cloud -based technology that allows for joined up, cohesive collaboration

 - Wellbeing initiatives, tools and courses, and a discounted health insurance scheme